georgistoychev003/ReturnManagementSystem/Documentation/Sprint-Notes.md

 Scrum Master - Badr
 Note Taker - Georgi

-### Sprint 3 Standup 1 (16/01/24)
+### Sprint 3 StandUp 1 (16/01/24)
-* georgi- tried to fix issues in the working on making the components responsive
+* georgi - tried to fix issues in the working on making the components responsive
-* pablo- worked on client returns - see details (image, quantity, price, date description, status)
+* pablo - worked on client returns - see details (image, quantity, price, date description, status)
-* desmond- working on rma creation form
+* desmond - working on a rma creation form
-* brice- testing the barcode, has problem and will ask desmond for help
+* brice - testing the barcode and scan barcode, has a problem and asks help to desmond
 * badr-trying to retrieve details for users and rma (for admin), has issue switching pages

 * The following tasks were assigned for next stand-up:

-* georgi and badr- work and finalize functionalities for admin
+* georgi and badr - work and finalize functionalities for admin
-* pablo- work on the page of the return request details of the client
+* pablo - work on the page of the return request details of the client
-* desmond and brice- work on collecor functionalitis for scanning a barcode and generating a barcode for the client
+* desmond and brice - work on collector functionalities for scanning a barcode and generating a barcode for the client
 * frankie - assigned to work controller functionalities

-### Sprint 3 Standup 2 (18/01/24)
+### Sprint 3 StandUp 2 (18/01/24)
 * georgi - fixed the graph for weekly/monthly/yearly RMAs to display, made the deletion of a user, creation of a user, assignment of a role to a user and the displaying of details of a user work
 * badr- still working on making the RMA graph display statistics, he is facing issues from the backend
-* pablo- made a page so that the client can see the deatils of the return request he makes, he can see the status, image, price etc.
+* pablo- made a page so that the client can see the details of the return request he makes, he can see the status, image, price etc.
 * brice and desmond - working on the barcode creation and working on the page for the printing label.

 Assigned tasks: